joseph-hurtado/pen-of-midas/README.md

 For smaller projects and demos, deploying both an app *and* the go-ethereum node starts getting expensive.
 This removes some of the headache for back-end developers and Ops when a small library will suffice.

+### The Java Ethereum ecosystem is difficult to navigate from Clojure

+I've dug through several existing Ethereum Java implementations, but many were large, incomplete, required a `geth` client, or were difficult to integrate.
+This gives you all the tools you need to effectively verify signatures without headaches.

 ## Usage